 ICS is one of several international schools in Singapore to occupy a former MOE government school.
 While this means it has an older, less glitzy campus than some of the new purpose-built schools here, ICS does have offer all the charm of a traditional school site, have decent-sized classrooms, and have plenty of outdoor space.

-Facilities include science labs, a makerspace, basketball courts, indoor hall/gym, early years play area, art rooms, canteen and grass fields.
+Facilities include science labs, a makerspace, basketball courts, indoor hall/gym, early years play area, art rooms, canteen, and grass fields.

-ICS is fully accredited by the Association of Christians School International (ACSI) and the Western Association of Schools and Colleges (WASC) and is a member of the Network of International Christian Schools (NICS).
+ICS is fully accredited by the Association of Christians School International (ACSI) and the Western Association of Schools and Colleges (WASC), and is a member of the Network of International Christian Schools (NICS).

 Admission and fees

 ICS is a mid-range school in terms of fees, which range from $23,155 for kindergarten to $33,635 for Grade 12.
-These are all-inclusive fees, and the only additional cost is an application or re-enrollment fee of $2,000 or less.
+These are all-inclusive fees, and the only additional cost is an application or re-enrolment fee of $2,000 or less.

 Families who are involved in full-time Christian service can receive a "substantial discount" on their school fees.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.